 If your company doesn’t have a buy / sell agreement in place we invite you to contact the experienced San Diego business contract attorneys at the Watkins Firm for a free consultation at 858-535-1511.
 We will discuss the unique structure of your business and the ownership interests within it.
 We will help to carefully craft a buy/sell agreement that will foster continued growth and prosperity, while providing for the natural events that can occur at any time along the way.

 Once an Event has Happened the Costs to a Business are Immediately Exponentially Higher

-We’ve seen it hundreds of times: a business is thriving until an unexpected accident or health incident incapacitates or takes the life of one of the owners.
+We’ve seen it hundreds of times: a business is thriving until an unexpected accident, the death of a shareholder or member of an LLC or health incident incapacitates or takes the life of one of the owners.
 It can even be as simple as a divorce.
 Now the surviving spouse, ex-spouse or children of your fellow owner (or their estate) have an ownership interest in your business.
 The resulting legal battle will be quite expensive, consuming the attention and focus of the ownership and leadership of the business, and the resolution might be determined by a total stranger to all parties: a judge.